Requesting support

 of free SSH clients for most major operating systems.

 Yes.
-The GNU versions of the standard commands (i.e., ls, cp,
+GNU versions of standard commands (ls

-mv, tar, make, etc) are available on all
+, etc) are available on all

-*BSD servers.
+our servers.
 If you want

-to use them by default, create an empty file named ~/.prefer_gnu and
+to use them by default, create an empty file named ~/.prefer_gnu

 reconnect to your shell.
 The login scripts will automatically configure